F1 drivers could be suspended for swearing or political statements under new rules | TSN

 F1 drivers could be suspended for swearing or political statements under new rules

-PARIS (AP) — Formula 1 drivers could be suspended from racing or lose championship points for swearing or making political statements under new rules from the series' governing body, the FIA.
+PARIS — Formula 1 drivers could be suspended from racing or lose championship points for swearing or making political statements under new rules from series governing body the FIA.

 That could deepen a rift with the drivers, who criticized the FIA last year after Max Verstappen and Charles Leclerc were punished for swearing in FIA news conferences.